Supernova1114/Osu-MP3/README.md

 4. Start Osu!-MP3.
 5. For Osu!
 Stable: Go to (File > Set Osu!
 Stable Folder) and set this to the Osu!
 Stable installation directory.
 Osu!
 Stable Mode will initialize and begin building a cache of songs (This may take a few minutes to process).
 6. For Osu!
 Lazer: Go to (File > Set Osu!
 Lazer Folder) and set this to the Osu!
 Lazer "data directory" (Not installation directory).
+Default locations can be found here: https://osu.ppy.sh/wiki/en/Client/Release_stream/Lazer/File_storage
 7. Click a song name to begin playing a shuffled playlist of the selected collection.
 8. You can switch between collections using the combo-box near the top of the window.
 9. You can switch between Osu!
 Lazer and Osu!
 Stable modes using the Mode Menu.